Finding an Oncologist

-- Comprehensive Cancer Centers typically have a team approach to the treatment of malignancies.
+- Comprehensive Cancer Centers typically utilize a team approach to cancer treatment.
 You may consider a consultation at such a facility, and ask to meet an entire team of physicians there.
-This is sometimes called an "interdisciplinary team."
+This is sometimes called an "interdisciplinary" or "inter professional" team.

 - You may want to speak with people that have a similar diagnosis and have already gone through treatment, and then ask them for a recommendation.
 Be careful of recommendations or input from people who "know someone who had this problem".
 They often do not have the story straight and may end up unintentionally scaring you rather than helping you.

-- Contact your local American Cancer Society (ACS)- Your local ACS will have a list of the cancer centers and facilities in the area that deal with your diagnosis.
+- Contact the American Cancer Society (ACS).
+The ACS maintains a list of the cancer centers and facilities in the area that deal with your diagnosis.

 - Nurses can be a great resource.
 Most have contacts with other nurses who may work with oncologists.
 They can typically give you the "inside scoop" on what a physician is really like.